Very suddenly, Christmas is only a few weeks away. Are you ready?

-If you don’t have time to plan your own holiday promotional strategy or want to try something new, this is the resource for you.
-Following this three-step guide will help you have your most successful holiday season.
+If you don’t have time to plan your own Christmas promotion strategy or want to try something new, this is the resource for you.
+Following this three-step guide will help you have your most successful holiday season yet.

 1. Create a holiday Pinterest contest to encourage people to visit and share your website and products

 “Shoppers from Pinterest are 10% more likely to make a purchase and the average order value is double the average order of customers from Facebook” – Shopify

 62% of retail businesses utilize the “Pin It” button on their product pages.
 These pins drive more revenue to eCommerce stores than any other social share button.
 Pinterest users have a high buying intent, so it’s important to maximize this social media channel for your Christmas marketing.

 According to Shopify, “Shoppers from Pinterest are 10% more likely to make a purchase and the average order value is double the average order of customers from Facebook.”

 Pinterest works so well because it’s like having an online closet.
 Instead of going to each page to create a look, items can be pinned and compared on the same page.
 For the holidays go beyond the closet and mix in holiday themes with the products they love.